Initial interview with your DUI attorney

 - DUI defendants in the third category have excellent memories of the incident.
 This type of defendant is a good candidate for trial, especially a jury trial.
 The defendant’s memory and attention to detail can assist in demonstrating to the court that he or she was not intoxicated.

-During the initial interview, your attorney will also be able to determine from your demeanor whether you are capable of “selling yourself” to the jury, or, conversely, whether you would project a negative impression to the jury.
-This factor will come into play when your attorney determines whether to demand a jury trial.
+During the initial interview, your DUI attorney will also be able to determine from your demeanor whether you are capable of “selling yourself” to the jury, or, conversely, whether you would project a negative impression to the jury.
+This factor will come into play when your DUI attorney determines whether to demand a jury trial.

 Finally, the initial interview will assist your attorney in estimating whether you will be capable of withstanding the demands of a trial, especially a vigorous cross-examination by the prosecutor.
 Your DUI lawyer may run you through a mock examination to get a feel for how you will withstand cross-examination.